Azure/autorest.csharp/docs/troubleshooting.md

 To debug into the C# generator's code, simply add `--csharp.debugger`, and you should be able to step through our code base.

+In addition, you can open the `AutoRest.CSharp.sln` solution and the generator project using existing run profiles for test and sample swaggers.
+See [launchSettings.json](../../src/AutoRest.CSharp/Properties/launchSettings.json)

 <!-- LINKS -->
 [main_docs]: https://github.com/Azure/autorest/tree/master/docs/troubleshooting.md
 [autorest_csharp_issues]: https://github.com/Azure/autorest.csharp/issues